manuelhuber/ReactiveProgramming/index.md

 First of all, let’s do a short recap on javascript.
 Programming for the Web javascript is the programming language of your choice.
 Together with HTML and CSS you are ready to become an web developer.
 Javascript offers even more with node.js the world of server-side development is your’s as well.
 Brendan Eich invented Javascript back in 1995.
 Two years after that it became an ECMA standard (“ECMA-262) .

 First steps: Variables and Contants

+Variables in Javascript are declared by “var”.
+With [ES6](http://www.ecma-international.org/ecma-262/6.0/#sec-let-and-const-declarations ) came ‘let’ and ‘const’.
+These are scoped to their running execution context.
+A variable declared with ‘var’ might be used by other functions as they are global when declared outside any function.
+‘Let’ on the other hand is only approachable within their context of definition, so called block scoped.
+Quick example:

 - Variables
 ```javascript
     var newString = "String";